Why Venezuela?

 Angel Falls

-These days, the word "unique" is heavily overused.
-But when we place it in the context of this region, you'll realize it actually understates everything you'll see.
+These days, the word 'unique' is very overused.
+But when we put it in the context of this area, you'll understand that it downright understates everything you will see.

-Angel Falls pours out from Auyantepui, which, as the name suggests, is a tepui.
-Tepuis are tall mountains with steep walls and a summit in the form of a vast plateau.
-They are found only in the Guiana Shield and primarily in Venezuela.
-They are considered among the oldest rocky formations in the world.
-And since erosion over time has turned them into isolated islands rising high above the green sea of the jungle, they are home to plants found nowhere else on Earth.
+Angel Falls spills from Auyantepui, which, as the name suggests, is a tepui.
+Tepuis are high mountains with sheer cliffs and a summit in the form of a vast plateau.
+They are found only in the Guiana Highlands, primarily in Venezuela.
+They are considered the oldest rocky formations in the world.
+And because erosion over time has turned them into isolated islands rising high above the green sea of the jungle, they are home to plants you won't find anywhere else on Earth.

-A huge portion of the local species are endemic.
-And we will wander amongst them.
-Tepuis are called the Lost World, drawing a parallel to the eponymous novel by Arthur Conan Doyle, where the story unfolds on one of them.
-However, we're sure you'll find new strength and inspiration there for further adventures and explorations.
+A vast number of local species are endemic.
+And we will wander among them.
+Tepuis are called the Lost World, in analogy with the eponymous novel by Arthur Conan Doyle, which is set on one of them.
+However, we are sure that you will find there both new strength and inspiration for further adventures and explorations.

 FAQ